-Note on selection: Only bars physically located on Bourbon Street, not the broader French Quarter, were considered.
+Quick note on selection: Only bars physically located on Bourbon Street, not the broader French Quarter, were considered.
 Since this is a town with plenty drinking history and passion for beverages, there will surely be some strong opinions about what is left off.
-These are simply the most essential ones to visit — feel free to fight us, but only after we’ve had a hand grenade.
+These are simply the most essential ones to visit — feel free to argue with us, but only after we’ve had a Hand Grenade.

 Locations: (Original) 600 Bourbon Street, (Bourbon) 721 Bourbon Street, (Bayou Club and Music Bar) 610 Bourbon Street, and (Little Tropical Isle) 435 Bourbon Street

 Think New York’s famous disco club Studio 54, but with an extra “4” and a distinct NOLA clientele.
 There’s a raised stage for regular live music (rhythm and blues is proudly highlighted on the bar’s entryway sign), and the drinks are intended to keep you dancing.
-You’ve got to have a way to burn off all the calories from those sweet cocktails, after all.
+You’ve got to find something to do with all the energy from those sweet cocktails, after all.

 The Beach on Bourbon

-Not a literal beach, but New Orleans is one of those places where you turn a place into whatever you want it to be.
+Not a literal beach, but New Orleans is one of those places where you can turn a place into whatever you want it to be.
 The Beach on Bourbon claims to have the largest dance floor out of all the bars on Bourbon Street.
-If you’re feeling like catching the vibe without catching anything from the people dancing downstairs, head up to the VIP balcony section on the second floor.
-It’s also a place to catch a game with multiple TVs because New Orleans is very much a sports town.
+If you’re feeling like catching the vibe without dealing with the crowd of people dancing downstairs, head up to the VIP balcony section on the second floor.
+The Beach on Bourbon is also a place to catch a sports game on one of the multiple TVs.
+Come prepared on game days, because New Orleans is very much a sports town.

 Bourbon Pub and Parade

-Get away from the cheap beer for a bit at Bourbon O. It started using fresh-squeezed citrus and housemade ingredients in 2013, and the quality shows.
-It has an impressive whiskey list and a healthy list of classic cocktails.
-This means that you’ll be paying more for the drinks than you will at any other bars along the street, but it’s worth it.
-Live jazz music every night starts at 8:00 PM.
+Get away from the cheap beer and cocktails made with sweet mixers for a bit at Bourbon O. It started using fresh-squeezed citrus and house-made ingredients in 2013, and the quality shows to this day.
+There is an impressive whiskey list and a healthy list of classic cocktails.
+This means that you’ll likely be paying more for the drinks than you will at any other bars along Bourbon Street, but it’s worth it.
+Live jazz music starts every night at 8 PM.

 Opened in the 1930s by a boxing promoter who wanted to copy a Manhattan nightclub, the Famous Door quickly became known as the spot to go for New Orleans jazz.
-Its musical reputation has died down some and cover bands are normally on the playbill, but it’s still a fun bar to hit for music, dancing, and drinks.
+Its musical reputation lives on with cover bands that regularly fill the playbill, proving it’s still a fun bar to hit for music, dancing, and drinks.

 Saints and Sinners

 Channing Tatum’s bar Saints and Sinners has a lot less of a Magic Mike atmosphere than you may be hoping for, but it’s still worth a visit.
 It’s part bar, part restaurant, and an all-around enjoyable experience.
-It’s styled after old red-light district prostitute houses and burlesque halls, and a portion of the profits are donated to charities around the world.
+It’s styled after old red-light district prostitute houses and burlesque halls (complete with red velvet), and a portion of the profits are donated to charities around the world.